 If breast cancer is confirmed, the pathology report often includes:

-If you want a broader foundation first, see our Cancer overview and then come back to this page.
+If you want a broader foundation first, see Generic vs. Brand-Name Drugs: Key Differences (helps clarify medication decisions and terminology) and then come back to this page.

 Medications